pahund/react-advertising-wiki/Usage.md

 ## Installing the Package

-Assuming you already have an application that uses React, install the _react-prebid_ package as a production dependency with npm:
+Assuming you already have an application that uses React, install the _react-advertising_ package as a production dependency with npm:

-    npm install --save react-prebid
+    npm install --save react-advertising

 **Note:** Your React version should be at least version 16.3.
 Older versions of React are not supported.